Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 **Revisiting the Board class**

-I struggled with understanding classes early on in the project.
-I researched them while I developed the application with a more familiar procedural methodology due to percieved time constraints.
+I struggled with understanding classes early on in the project so researched them whilst I developing the application with a more familiar procedural methodology due to percieved time constraints.
-Before submission, some time remained to rewrite the code to follow an OOP paradigm.
+Before submission, some time did remain to refacto the code following an OOP paradigm.

-Functions developed on their own were moved into the Board class to become its methods.
+terminal board formating, a position updating functions developed on their own were moved into the Board class to become its methods.

 A new instance of `Board` was create for each new player turn.